MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 > [!NOTE]
 > If your organizations already uses Dataverse in their tenant, it’s important to remember that [Dataverse environment creation is controlled by an admin](/power-platform/admin/control-environment-creation.md).
 For example, if a you're setting up a new audience insights environment with your organizational account and the admin has disabled the creation of Dataverse trial environments for everyone except admins, you can't create a new trial environment.
 >
-> The Dataverse trial environments created in Customer Insights have 3gb of storage which won't count towards the overall capacity entitled to the tenant.
-Paid subscriptions get Dataverse entitlement of 15 GB for database and 20GB for file storage.
+> The Dataverse trial environments created in Customer Insights have 3 GB of storage which won't count towards the overall capacity entitled to the tenant.
+Paid subscriptions get Dataverse entitlement of 15 GB for database and 20 GB for file storage.

 ## Output entities